MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 Note that this is not a prescription of how the SDB algorithm should be implemented by the OEMs, but rather a comprehensive example for the simplistic, hypothetical, multi-battery device described in this section that is used to illustrate SDB behavior.

-*Full Firmware Implemenation of Simple Age Balancing SDB Algorithm*
+*Full Firmware Implementation of Simple Age Balancing SDB Algorithm*

 :::image type="content" source="images/powermeter-firmware-age-balancing-algorithm-hot-swap.png" alt-text="Diagram of full firmware implementation of Simple Age Balancing SDB Algorithm.":::